CurtTimson/curtis-timson/content/post/hosting/201805-hosting-hugo-netlify.md

 #### Publish directory

-This is the directory which Netlify will deploy.
+This is the directory in your post-build application which Netlify will deploy.
 For hugo projects this is `public`.

 ![Build options](/images/post/hugo-netlify/build-options.png)